 Symptoms of Sunstroke

-One of the first symptoms to recognise in someone with sunstroke, is a high temperature.
+One of the first symptoms to recognise in someone with sunstroke, is a high temperature, usually above 38c.
 What happens is that in order to cope with the extremely high temperature the body is experiencing, the perspiration mechanism goes into overdrive.
 But this alone is not able to cope with the problem, and once the body’s perspiration mechanism fails to lower the temperature sufficiently, the body temperature begins to rise.